caleb-long19/Automated-Checkout-System_Kiosk-Application/README.md

-# Automated Checkout System - Kiosk Applicatino
+# Automated Checkout System - Kiosk Application
  This repository will contain my Automated Checkout System Application and UML Diagram for the COMP2000 Coursework

 ## COMP2000 - Coursework Brief